GoogleChrome/CertificateTransparency/log_policy.md

 inclusion in any of those root stores, available via a [separate CCADB report](https://ccadb.my.salesforce-sites.com/ccadb/RootCACertificatesInclusionReportCSV).

-So long as the CT log operator bug indicates which logs ingest which CCADB reports, operators that automatically add accepted roots to reflect updates to these reports may do so without updating their CT log operator bug on each update.
 Log operators should not automatically remove roots from logs as a result of their removal from CCADB reports so as to avoid availability, reliability, or accuracy issues in the CCADB report compromising the availability of dependent logs.

 ### Rejecting Logging Submissions
 CT logs are permitted to reject logging submissions for certificates that meet